Balzers: History and culture

 Historically, the present-day form of the village consists of two different villages, the actual Balzers in the east and Mäls in the west.
 Not visible to the unaware, the division still persists in the local village culture, where it manifests in half-serious local competition.
 Some customs, such as the "Funken", a springtime ritual with pre-Christian origins involving a huge bonfire, are still being practised by each separately.
 The location was first mentioned in 842 as Palazoles.
 The name originates from Latin palatiola, meaning small palace.

 Balzers is the home of the Gutenberg Castle, which was built around 1200 on a rocky hill between Balzers and Mäls.
+The castle belonged to the House of Habsburg from the 14th to the 19th century.

+In 1799, during the War of the Second Coalition, French troops encamped in Balzers for 20 days.
+In October 1799, the Russian troops led by Alexander Suvorov marched through Balzers after his unsuccessful Swiss campaign.

+Much to the dismay of Balzers' population, the strategically important Ellhorn mountain was ceded to Switzerland in 1949, in exchange for an equally sized area.
+To the south of Balzers is also the St. Luzisteig Pass, which contains a Swiss Army training area.

 Balzers seen from Gutenberg Castle, looking towards the Swiss city of Sargans.

-Administration
+Politics

-Balzers is locally administered by the mayor and a 10-person municipal council, elected every four years since 1975.
-The incumbent mayor is Karl Marlin, since 2023.
+Balzers is locally administered by the mayor and a 11-person municipal council, elected every four years since 1975.
+The incumbent mayor is Karl Malin, since 2023.